emannenicholas/pupe-pat/README.md

 ## Tests
 Currently the tests are run manually.
 Our test data set was taken on kb05 at bpl on 20180409.
 We use the whole raw directory of images.
-To reduce the test data run the following on the `optics-support` machine as the `eng` user:
+To reduce the test data run the following on the `operational-support` machine as the `eng` user:
 ```
 pupe-pat /home/eng/pupe-pat-test-data /home/eng/pupe-pat-tests-results